spraints/ocpu/README.md

 With enough instructions, it probably would be possible to run something like FreeDOS on this thing....
 Hmm.
 I'll think about it.

-What would really be insane is if someone were to write an x86 emulator that works on this CPU, still has memory management.
+What would really be insane is if someone were to write an x86 emulator that works on this CPU, still has memory management, and runs DOS.